 Exquisite Deception: Sèvres porcelain at Belton House

-Unique to Belton is an extraordinary group of important French porcelain vessels decorated to resemble Japanese gold-painted black lacquer.
-Ceramics, objects made from clay and hardened by heat, are exceptional in their ability to imitate other materials.
-In the hands of skilled craftsmen ceramics can resemble hardstones, wood and even food.
+Ceramics – objects made from clay and hardened by heat – are exceptional in their ability to imitate other materials.
+In the hands of skilled craftsmen, ceramics can resemble hardstones, wood and even food.

-The finest Asian lacquer was made in Japan in the seventeenth-century.
-Lacquer objects of wood or bamboo were coated in several layers of urushi (poison oak sap).
-When dry it forms a shiny finish.
-Iron was added to the sap to create the black colour.
-In the 18th century, Japanese lacquer was rarely exported.
+The finest Asian lacquer was made in Japan in the 17th century.
+Objects of wood or bamboo were coated in several layers of urushi (poison oak sap), drying to form a shiny finish.
+Iron was then added to the sap to create the black colour.

 Black porcelain, silver paint

+How was this lacquer affect achieved?
 The deep bluish-black background colour on the porcelain plates and Belton's vessels was created from iron and cobalt oxides.
 It was applied in several thick layers.
-The recipe was developed at the factory especially for the new hard-paste porcelain, introduced in 1769, with contained the essential kaolin.
+The recipe was developed at the factory especially for the new hard-paste porcelain, introduced in 1769, which contained the essential kaolin.

 The colourful metal decoration was left matte or burnished (polished) and then chased (incised) with fine details.
-The Chinese-style designs were after engravings by Jean-Baptiste Pillement (1728–1808), others were adapted from Japanese gold-painted lacquer.
+The Chinese-style designs were after engravings by the French designer Jean-Baptiste Pillement (1728–1808).
+Others were adapted from Japanese gold-painted lacquer.

-There is a pair of bizarre jars for containing pot-pourri or burning incense.
-The necks are pierced and they have Egyptian lion’s head handles, however, the covers are missing.
-The factory described them as ‘Vase pot pourri à têtes de lions’, and no other example of the model survives.
+In addition to the jug, there is a pair of unusual jars for containing pot-pourri or burning incense.
+The necks are pierced and they have Egyptian lion’s head handles.
+The factory described them as ‘Pot pourri vase with lion-heads’ (‘vase pot pourri à têtes de lions’), and no other example of the model survives.

 There is also a pair of hexagonal double-gourd bottles and two small pear-shaped vases.
-These shapes are associated in the factory records with the duc de Gramont.
 The entire group may have formed a garniture, a matching set of vases displayed above a chimney.

-In 1929, the Brownlows put the Sèvres group up for auction, along with another matching pair of pear-shaped vases, which they did sell.
-Today, this amazing group documents the revived aristocratic taste for Japanese lacquer, the ingenuity of French chemists, the creativity of the duc de Gramont, the expertise of the Sèvres factory painters, and the passion of an as yet unidentified English collector.
+Today, this amazing group documents the revived aristocratic taste for Japanese lacquer, the ingenuity of French chemists, the expertise of the Sèvres factory painters and the passion of an as yet unidentified English collector.